kieran-k/kieran-k.github.io/projects/project-3.md

 labels:
   - Java
   - Jgrasp
-summary: A command line program simulating adding and maintaing customers for a bank.
+summary: A command line program simulating adding and editing customers for a bank.
 ---

 <img class="ui medium right floated rounded image" src="../images/java.png">

-A command line program simulating adding and maintaing customers for a bank.
+A command line program simulating adding and editing customers for a bank.

 This program features the ability to add, delete and show all customers in the bank with error checking.
 Each customer conatins an account number, a balance and a name.